indiradr/os212/links.md

 I forget a concept or two.
 The table isn't confusing because thw writer explains the purpose of each column and it's organized in groups which makes finding a particular concept easier.
 3. [Vim basics](https://www.youtube.com/watch?v=ggSyF1SVFr4).
 This YouTube video gives a quick rundown on the basics of using vim editor.
 The tutorial is easy to understand and it's split up into parts so you can just skip to a part you want to learn.
 It's helpful if you want to learn basics such as quitting vim, searching text, replacing text, etc.
+4. [Debuggex](https://www.debuggex.com/).
+This is a regex visualization tool.
+You type in the regex at the top box, and your test data in the bottom text box, while the top-most box can show you the visualization of th regex.
+This really helped me in understanding how the regex syntax work, as it actually shows the regex pattern to help me better understand it.